angarsky/diveintopython/learn/functions/recursion.md

 ## Common mistakes and pitfalls in Python Recursion

 Python recursive functions can be a powerful tool in solving complex problems, but they can also be prone to common mistakes and pitfalls.
-Here are some common mistakes to avoid when using python recursion:
+Here are some common mistakes to avoid when using Python recursion:

 1. **Infinite loops**: It is easy to create infinite loops in recursive functions if you don't have a base case that ultimately breaks the recursion.
 Be sure to define a base case that will stop the recursion.